Rationale

 We can also turn species ranks or results from morphological analysis

-into a species partition by using morph_tbl
+into a species partition by using morph_tbl.
+For

-dataset, we will use the scientific names in
+geophagus dataset, we will use the scientific names in

 morph_df <- morph_tbl(labels= geophagus_info$gbAccession,